Yuvraj-alpha/Predictive_Analytics-Song-Preference/README.md

 on Spotify.
 Spotify Trends can help any content creator/musician to understand what listeners prefer and how to compete in this immensely growing market.
 Based on the given data, I developed and analyzed ML algorithms to predict song preference based on the given features and tried to achieve the maximum accuracy that I can.

+The project file and related files can be found in the "master" branch